Guavalines/Woof_Pal/README.md

 ## Features

-- Users can get a schedule of vaccinations, deworming, and grooming date suggestions from a certified veterinarian that syncs to their Google Calendar by simply entering in their dog's age.
+- Users can get a schedule of vaccinations, deworming, and grooming date suggestions from a certified veterinarian that syncs to their Google Calendar by simply entering  their dog's age.
 - User-friendly interface

 ## Team members